 - Concepts.
 While both Zhubajie and MTurk can be characterized as mechanized labor, to be more accurate, Zhubajie's form of crowdsourcing originates from "witkey" an abbreviation of the phrase "the key of wisdom".
-The concept of Witkey was put forward by Liu in 2005, published later in Liu et al. (2007), where he defines its core concept was to trade knowledge, experience and skill as merchandise. - Tasks.
+The concept of Witkey was put forward by Liu in 2005, and later published in Liu et al. (2007), where its core concept was to trade knowledge, experience and skill as merchandise. - Tasks.
 MTurk focuses on tasks that take a small or moderate amount of time to complete, while most tasks of Zhubajie require expertise and can take longer to complete.
 Designing logos, software development and revising resumé are typical Zhubajie tasks.
-Zhubajie also classifies tasks into a detailed hierarchical classification system with major 9 top categories, and 2-13 secondary categories per top-level category and 1-22 third level categories.
-It requires requesters to specify a third level category for each task.
+Zhubajie also classifies tasks into a detailed hierarchical classification system with major 18 top categories, and 6-22 secondary categories per top-level category.
+It requires requesters to specify a secondary category for each task.
 This is unlike MTurk, which eschews task classification altogether.
-Zhubajie's detailed browsable task hierarchy reflects its Chinese base, as the Chinese population often prefers selection and browsing over searching (as browsing only requires clicking but searching requires inputting Chinese characters, which is still somewhat difficult).
+Zhubajie's detailed browsable task hierarchy reflects its Chinese base, as the Chinese population often prefers selection and browsing over searching (as browsing only requires clicking but searching requires inputting Chinese characters, which is still somewhat difficult)35.

 This task classification leads to different service characteristics in Zhubajie and MTurk.
 MTurk provides keyword search and 12 different sorting options for results display (newest/oldest tasks, most/fewest available tasks, highest/lowest reward, etc.).
-The survey results of Chilton et al. (2010) shows that the newest and most available tasks are the most popular sorting strategies employed by workers, and that the first two pages of listings are most important.
+The survey results of Chilton et al. (2010) shows that the newest and most available tasks are the most popular sorting strategies employed by workers, and that first two pages of result listings are most important.
 Ipeirotis (2010b) pointed out that if a task is not executed quickly enough, it will fall off these two preferred result listings and is likely to be uncompleted and forgotten.

 This is in accord with our experience in trying to recruit workers.
 In Zhubajie, even 10 days after publishing the task, we still received new submissions from workers.
 This is contrary to our experience with MTurk, where we did not receive many new submissions after the first two days.
 Due to the detailed task hierarchy in Zhubajie, potential workers can easily target specific tasks matching their expertise and interests, ameliorating the recency-listing concerns prevalent in MTurk.
 A few outstanding workers, based on reputation and total earnings, are also featured as top talents for each task category.
 Requesters can invite and recruit talents to fulfill the task.
-These properties all help aid matching workers to tasks in comparison with MTurk.
+These properties all help aid matching workers to tasks in comparison to MTurk.

-- Cost.
+Cost.
 The demand of expertise in Zhubajie also impacts the payment distributions in two websites.
-In MTurk, the lowest payment is just USD 0.01 and 90% of tasks pay less than USD 0.10 (Ipeirotis, 2010b).
-Compared with the tiny rewards offered in MTurk, the rewards in Zhubajie are significantly higher, with about USD 0.15 (CNY 1.00) as the lowest reward and about USD 182 (CNY 1181) as the average reward for the year 2010.
+In MTurk, the lowest payment is just USD \$0.01 and 90% of tasks pay less than \$0.10 (Ipeirotis, 2010b).
+Compared to the tiny rewards offered in MTurk, the rewards in Zhubajie are significantly higher, with about \$0.15 (CNY 1.00) as the lowest reward and about \$182 (CNY 1181) as the average reward for the year 2010.
 Also, though both services make profit by collecting commission fees, they differ as to whom the commission is charged from: MTurk charges the requester 10%, but Zhubajie charges the worker 20% commission.
-Furthermore, In Zhubajie, task rewards come in two flavors: they can be set by requesters or they can be bid on by workers, which term as contract tasks and contest tasks, respectively.
-In this sense, our task - and MTurk tasks in general - are thus contract tasks.
-For our SMS collection thus far, Zhubajie has turned out to be more economical by 28.4%; we spent USD 0.0058 and USD 0.0081 per message in Zhubajie and MTurk, respectively.
+Furthermore, In Zhubajie, task rewards come in two flavors: they can be set by requesters or they can be bid on by workers.
+In Zhubajie, these are referred to as contract tasks and contest tasks, respectively.
+In this sense, our task